 Air compressor filters, more commonly known as compressed air filters, as their name suggests, are used to remove contaminants from compressed air.
 Compressed air filters are important because so many processes create compressed air that is full of moisture, oil, rust, dust, and other problematic and potentially harmful substances.

-Next, membrane filters, sometimes called sieve, screen, or microporous filters, are useful in the sanitation of wastewater, where they can remove macromolecules, colloids, and particles.
+Membrane filters, sometimes called sieve, screen, or microporous filters, are useful in the sanitation of wastewater, where they can remove macromolecules, colloids, and particles.
 They do this by engaging in microfiltration, a process in which contaminated liquid is passed through a pore-sized membrane.

-HVAC stands for Heating Ventilation and Air Conditioning.
+HVAC filters HVAC stands for Heating Ventilation and Air Conditioning.
 HVAC filters, therefore, attend to the needs of in-home and commercial heating, ventilation, and air conditioning systems.
 Various types of HVAC filters include panel filters, electrostatic filters, pleated filters, washable filters, green filters, and HEPA filters.

 In addition to all of these, some specialty filters, such as exhaust filters and carbon air filters, are available for use with odor and gas removal.

 Exhaust filters are designed specifically to catch and filter out pollutants, such as soot, from vehicle exhaust pipe before they reach the air.